-Home Recipes Carrot Souffle (Easy Recipe)
+Home Recipes Carrot Soufflé (Easy Recipe)

 Fluffy Carrot Souffle in a White Ramekin Bowl

-Made with just pureed carrots, sugar, butter, eggs, and spices, this souffle is perfectly sweet, creamy, and loaded with fall flavors.
+Made with pureed carrots, sugar, butter, eggs, and spices, this souffle is perfectly sweet, creamy, and loaded with fall flavors.

-Can’t wait to try something new?
+Ready to try something new?
 Let’s get cooking.

 Easy Carrot Souffle Recipe

-Carrot souffle is a decadent yet light dish perfect for the holidays.
 It’s not technically a souffle, but a baked casserole made primarily of pureed carrots.

 Think sweet potato casserole, but lighter, fluffier, and more delicate.

 And because it’s not a real souffle, you don’t have to worry about the recipe being super complicated.
-It’s so easy, it’s foolproof.

 • Ground Cinnamon and Nutmeg – For that classic, holiday flavor.

-Carrot Souffle with Whipped Cream
+Carrot Souffle with Whipped Cream and fresh mint

 How to Make Carrot Souffle